 Pretend play, or make-believe, takes a big leap this year as Baby’s imagination grows.
-This type of play shows how creative he is growing.
-He will be dreaming up all sorts of new scenes and schemes as the year goes on.
-Imaginative play is lots of fun, but it also helps Baby problem-solve, and to work through complex feelings by letting his toys work through problems for him.
+This type of play shows how creative they are growing.
+They will be dreaming up all sorts of new scenes and schemes as the year goes on.
+Imaginative play is lots of fun, but it also helps Baby problem-solve, and to work through complex feelings by letting their toys work through problems for them.

 How pretend play changes in the third year

-Baby’s imagination will open a lot of doors for him in the next year, both in play and in terms of more complex critical thinking.
+Baby’s imagination will open a lot of doors for them in the next year, both in play and in terms of more complex critical thinking.